thriving-dev/kafka-streams-cassandra-state-store/README.md

 #### globalKeyValueStore
 A persistent `KeyValueStore<Bytes, byte[]>`.
-The underlying cassandra table uses the **record key as sole /PRIMARY KEY/**.
+The underlying cassandra table uses the **record key as sole PRIMARY KEY**.
 Therefore, all CRUD operations against this store work from any streams task and therefore always are “global”.
 Due to the nature of cassandra tables having a single PK (no clustering key), this store supports only a limited number of operations.